denniskb/hy475/assign2_ekf/README.md

 ```
 </details>

-- The main (and only) difference compared to your lecture slides is that, instead of storing our state in a vector `mu`, we reference its components `s` and `v` directly, which leads to simpler code.
+- The template code is designed to follow [slide 31](https://www.csd.uoc.gr/~hy475/lectures/2.kalman.ppt) from your lectures as closely as possible which it references heavily in comments.
+The main (and only) difference compared to your lecture slides is that, instead of storing our state in a vector `mu`, we reference its components `s` and `v` directly, which leads to simpler code.
 For the same reason, instead of having a single function `g` which operates on the entire state (accepts and returns vectors), we use the individual functions `g1` and `g2` which operate on the state's respective components.
 - You'll need to complete all **TODO**s and **...**, in order:
     1. Refactor the state transition function `g1` to use Taylor expansion in place of Euler integration (making it non-linear), similarly to the dragster example.
 If you do this correctly, your MSE should drop to 0 (with noise turned off).
     2. Uncomment the EKF-part, don't forget to remove the `*/` in the second-to-last line as well.